 For the last 7 years (and counting) you can find me running laps on the track or more accurately these days running where-ever the roads take me.
 I owe my success and drive for running to the Durham Dragons Track & Field Club.
 When I joined back in 2007 I knew nothing, and my coaches taught me mileage, pace, workouts, core, form, nutrition, and everything it takes to become a runner.
 With them, I moved from being just another high school runner, to be a serious competitor in my area.
 I then moved to Windsor, ON to attend the University of Windsor to complete my Bachelor of Human Kinetics (Kinesiology) and Bachelor of Education degrees.
 Here, I joined the Windsor Lancers Cross Country and Track & Field teams where I had a lot of trouble adjusting to new coaching.
 After a few disappointing years I decided to leave the University team and I turned to my own knowledge as a runner and from my Kinesiology degree to be my own coach.

-Fast forward to today, and you will find me running half-marathons and 30km races.
+Fast forward to today, and you will find me running half-marathons and marathons.
 Since I have focused on the longer distances and over the last two years, my running career has sky rocketed and I have been consistently improving ever since.
-I am currently training for the half-marathon distance and am building to one day join Canada’s Elite female marathoners.
-2014 was a breakthrough season for me and where I consistently ran mileage around 110-120km per week hitting my highest mileage ever.
+I am currently training and building to one day join Canada’s Elite female marathoners.
+2014 was a breakthrough season for me where I consistently ran mileage around 110-120km per week hitting my highest mileage ever.
 Only up from here baby!